wp-plugins/ads-campaigns/readme.txt

 Create and monitor Google Adwords and Facebook Ads from your wordpress site!

-This plugin also comes with an **Ad Buddy** system that lets you **Automatically Optimize** all your Google Ads and Facebook Ads, for better results.
+This plugin also comes with an **Ad Buddy** system that lets you **Automatically Optimize** all your Google Ads and Facebook Ads, for amazing results.

 **Why use Wishpond’s Ads Campaigns plugin?**